 And you’ve done some writing for television?

 The reason why I try to perform every night is because you never know who you're going to meet.
 I try to never say no to a show.
 This one particular night, I was doing this show in a basement and I thought; "Eh, just a little show in a basement.
 Whatever."
 And I considered blowing it off, but I was like, “Aw screw it.
-I'll do do it."
-And that night Morgan Spurlock (Super Size Me) was there, the Beastie Boys and Dave Chappelle.
+I'll do it."
+And that night Morgan Spurlock (Super Size Me) was there, the Beastie Boys, and Dave Chappelle.
 They were really amused by my set and I talked to Morgan, and Dave Chappelle was really encouraging.
 He later put me in the Chappelle Show pilot, so that was pretty exciting.
 I got cut out but I was in it.
 Anyway, Morgan offered me a job writing for his show, which had just been picked up by MTV.
 And it was great because a bunch of my friends were writing for it and they were all guys and I was the female relief.

 What's your biggest accomplishment?